Develop an interesting story that your readers will like, and that you will enjoy telling.

 Read, a lot.
 Read books and stories that bring you real pleasure.

-Read books and stories published before the internet came along, and stories published after, and think about the differences between them.
+Read stories published before the internet came along, and stories published after, and think about the differences between them.
 Which do you like more?
 Which will your readers like more?
-To this reader, stories in the age of the internet seem anxious and less fun.
+To this reader, stories in the age of the internet seem anxious, self-conscious, and less fun.
 You’re gonna have your own opinion about that, of course.

 Write every day, when your mind is fresh.
 Mostly that means early morning.
 Get up, get some coffee, go to your office, get to work.

 Take care of yourself; get your sleep, eat right, get some exercise, get a little sun.
-As much as you prefer, converse with friends.
 Do not neglect your family and friends, or you will regret it later.

-Don’t get worked up about being a writer or a poet or an artist.
+Don’t get too concerned about being a writer or a poet or an artist.
 Don’t worry about being smart.
-Just read as much as you can, and do your research, and make a good plan, and let your characters tell your story for you.
-The rest is up to the reader, and the reader is the only one who matters in the end.
+Instead, read as much as you can, and do your research, and make a good plan, and let your characters tell your story for you.

 The reader is smarter than you think.
 The reader can tell when you’re anxious, and when you’re having a good time.